 Pet Waste Removal Charge

 The regulations do not address the PHA's ability to impose charges for house pet rule violations.
-However, charges for violation of PHA pet rules may be treated like charges for other violations of the lease and PHA tenancy rules.
+However, charges for violation of PHA pet rules may be treated like charges for other violations of the lease and tenancy rules.

+SHAPHA tenancy rules.

-A separate pet waste removal charge of \$10.00 per occurrence will be assessed against pet owners who fail to remove pet waste in accordance with this policy.
+PHASH Policy A separate pet waste removal charge of \$20.00 per occurrence will be assessed against pet owners who fail to remove pet waste in accordance with this policy.
+Such charges will be due and payable 14 calendar days after billing.